Covariate-adjusted win statistics in randomized clinical trials with ordinal outcomes: Simulation studies

-Finally, to illustrate the finite-sample efficiency gains under different sample sizes, we designed a separate set of simulations based on both the quadratic model \eqref{quadratic} and the interaction model \eqref{interaction}, where the total sample sizes $n$ vary from 60 to 600 to mimic small and large sample size scenarios.
+To illustrate the finite-sample efficiency gains under different sample sizes, we designed a separate set of simulations based on both the quadratic model \eqref{quadratic} and the interaction model \eqref{interaction}, where the total sample sizes $n$ vary from 60 to 600 to mimic small and large sample size scenarios.
 We report the efficiency results for estimating WR and WD based on the Monte Carlo variance across all simulation scenarios.
-The relative efficiency of an estimator $\widehat{\theta}$ (or $\widehat{\eta}$) is defined as ${{\rm var}(\widehat{\theta}^{\text{UNADJ}})}/{{\rm var}(\widehat{\theta})}$ (or ${{\rm var}(\widehat{\eta}^{\text{UNADJ}})}/{{\rm var}(\widehat{\eta})}$), i.e., the ratio between the Monte Carlo variance of the unadjusted estimator and that of the estimator under consideration.
-A higher relative efficiency of an estimator indicates that the estimator is more efficient than the unadjusted estimator, and hence covariate adjustment is beneficial.
+The relative efficiency of an estimator $\widehat{\theta}$ (or $\widehat{\eta}$) is defined as ${{\text{var}}(\widehat{\theta}^{\text{UNADJ}})}/{{\text{var}}(\widehat{\theta})}$ (or ${{\text{var}}(\widehat{\eta}^{\text{UNADJ}})}/{{\text{var}}(\widehat{\eta})}$), i.e., the ratio between the Monte Carlo variance of the unadjusted estimator and that of the estimator under consideration.
+A higher relative efficiency indicates that the estimator is more efficient than the unadjusted estimator, and hence covariate adjustment is beneficial.
 We also report the relative efficiency comparisons between the augmented weighting estimators and the unadjusted estimator when the working outcome regression model is mis-specified (i.e., the quadratic terms and interaction terms are omitted when fitting the outcome $Y$ by an ordinal logistic regression).
+For each scenario, we simulate 1000 data replicates and the results are summarized based on these replicates.